influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

 The following examples show how to write the
-[sample data](#home-sensor-data-line-protocol), already in line protocol format, to an InfluxDB Cloud Dedicated database.
+[sample data](#home-sensor-data-line-protocol), already in line protocol format, to an {{% cloud-name %}} database.

-To learn more about available tools and options, see [Write data](influxdb/cloud-serverless/write-data/).
+To learn more about available tools and options, see [Write data](influxdb/cloud-dedicated/write-data/).

 {{% note %}}
 All API, cURL, and client library examples in this getting started tutorial assume your InfluxDB